justinlevi/justinlevi.github.io/_posts/2016-06-28-acquia-bolt-setup-front-end-bootstrap-behat-testing.md

 Create a subtheme from one of the starter kits.
 Use the less version even though we'll be using the sass.

-$ `cp -r docroot/themes/contrib/bootstrap/starterkits/less docroot/themes/custom/boltstrap`
+$ `cp -r docroot/themes/contrib/bootstrap/starterkits/less docroot/themes/custom/bltstrap`

 Rename all of the THEMENAME.* files in your new custom subtheme

-- $ `mv THEMENAME.libraries.yml boltstrap.libraries.yml`
+- $ `mv THEMENAME.libraries.yml bltstrap.libraries.yml`
-- $ `mv THEMENAME.starterkit.yml boltstrap.info.yml`
+- $ `mv THEMENAME.starterkit.yml bltstrap.info.yml`
-- $ `mv THEMENAME.theme boltstrap.theme`
+- $ `mv THEMENAME.theme bltstrap.theme`

 Edit your THEME.yml file and change the name and anything else you want.